 The FLSA does not contain any specific reporting requirements; however, the above referenced records must be open for inspection by the Wage and Hour Division's representatives, who may ask the employer to make extensions, computations, or transcriptions.
 The records may be kept at the place of employment or in a central records office.

-The “hot goods” provisions of the Act prohibit the interstate shipment of goods produced in violation of the child labor provisions.
+The child labor “hot goods” provision of the Act prohibits the shipment or delivery of goods in interstate commerce that were produced in or about an establishment where a child labor violation occurred in the past 30 days.
 It is also a violation of the Act to fire or in any other manner discriminate against an employee for filing a complaint or for participating in a legal proceeding under the Act.

 The Act also provides for a criminal fine of up to $10,000 upon conviction for a willful violation.
 For a second conviction for a willful violation, the Act provides for a fine of not more than $10,000 and imprisonment for up to six months, or both.
 The Secretary may also bring suit to obtain injunctions to restrain persons from violating the Act.